c-marc/vinted-frontend/README.md

 - but :

   - official backend allows destructive operations from any authenticated user...
-  - implementation will be unefficient and confusing without leveraging other coding patterns
+  - implementation might be unefficient and confusing without leveraging other coding patterns (token would have to be passed down on every route)
+  - ideas : provide auth via useContext

-- disable searchBar... (but it's not causing but it's a little )
+- disable searchBar... (it's not causing any trouble but it's a little bit weird to have it on other routes)

 ### BIGGER CHANGES